I wrote this post originally in 2011. With minor edits I am presenting it again.

 Because that mind trick seemed to be working it made me more reticent about actually seeing a past life in a full-length mirror.
 There was enough to upset me in my current lifetime that I did not care to see some miserable past life.

 The Search For Bridey Murphy, by Morey Bernstein, is about using hypnotic regression on a contemporary American woman.
 It supposedly revealed a past lifetime in 19th Century Ireland.
 It was a best seller in the mid-1950s.
 I found this copy in a thrift store recently, and was initially curious, but after reading the dust jacket flaps and this Wikipedia entry about the book I decided it was just more mumbo-jumbo.

-Thirty-five years ago I didn't know what would have happened if I sat in front of the mirror, trying to see a past life.
-I believe now nothing would have happened.
+Forty years ago I didn’t know what would have happened if I sat in front of the mirror, trying to see a past life.
+I believe nothing would have happened.
 I was only reminded because I found the book.

 I’m still wondering about the parking space phenomenon.
 But I need to shake it off.
 That stuff can make you crazy if you think about it too much.